 Prerequisites and concurrent courses:

-The official prerequisites for this course are ECON 102 or EBF 200; and MATH 110/140.
+The official prerequisites for this course are MATH 140 and (ECON 102 + MATH 230) OR (EBF 200 + EBF 301) and EBF 472 or STAT 200 or 301 or 401.
 We will be using simple differential calculus and optimization concepts in this course.
 This course also requires a working knowledge of Microsoft Excel.
 You will be asked at various times in the course to use Excel or a similar software program to perform simple calculations and create simple charts and graphs.

-Students who do not meet these prerequisites may be dis-enrolled during the first 10-day free add-drop period after being informed in writing by the instructor (see Senate policy 34-60, Prerequisites and Concurent Courses).
+Students who do not meet these prerequisites may be disenrolled according to Administrative Policy C-5 if they do not have the proper prerequisite override.
 If you have not completed the listed prerequisites, then promptly consult with the instructor if you have not done so already.
-Students who re-enroll after being dis-enrolled according to this policy are in violation of Item 15 on the Student Code of Conduct.
+Students who add the course after being disenrolled, according to this policy, are in violation of the Student Code of Conduct.